dlshriver/intercepts/README.md

 [![PyPI](https://img.shields.io/pypi/v/intercepts.svg)](https://pypi.org/project/intercepts/)
 [![license](https://img.shields.io/github/license/dlshriver/intercepts.svg)](https://github.com/dlshriver/intercepts/blob/master/LICENSE)

-Intercepts allows you to intercept any function call in `python` and handle it in any manner you choose.
+Intercepts allows you to intercept any function call in Python and handle it in any manner you choose.
 For example, you can pre-process the inputs to a function, or apply post-processing on its output.
 Intercepts also allows you to completely replace a function with a custom implementation.

 ```python
 >>> increment(41)